Appreciating Japanese Gardens

 The shape of garden ponds varies greatly depending on the contours and conditions of the site, although they tend to have curved banks.
 It is also common to see artificial peninsulas, which are used to create a sense of depth.

 Throughout the Nara and Heian periods (8th-12th century), it was typical for aristocratic residences to overlook a large pond garden to the south.
 In these gardens, Heian nobles would launch ryuto-gekishu (double-prowed pleasure crafts) decorated with the figureheads of a dragon and geki (a mythical bird from Chinese legend) and amuse themselves by holding concerts.
 Gardens meant to be enjoyed by boat in this way are called shuyushiki-teien (boating gardens).

 From the 13th century onward, the scale of ponds grew smaller and came to be arranged so that one could wander around their circumference.
 This was the birth of the kaiyushiki-teien (the promenade garden).
 With the Edo period and the daimyo gardens, larger ponds once again came into fashion.

 Written in both English and Japanese.
 This unique handbook provides a basic introduction to Shinto, the indigenous religion of Japan, including prayer etiquette at shrines, ceremonies conducted for life events from childhood through old age, and famous shrines in Japan.
 A perfect gift for anyone planning to visit Japan or interested in Japanese culture.

-Illustrated by Yuji Hosho, Text by Shomi Tanaka, Translated by Christpher Huber, Edited by Devon Lois Duncan.
+Illustrated by Yuji Hosho.
+Text by Shomi Tanaka.
+Translated by Christopher Huber.
+Edited by Devon Lois Duncan.